-He has taught an advanced junior research seminar on the "Sexual Drives of Colonialism and Fascism" in the English department and co-taught "Introduction to Queer Studies" in the Gender, Sexuality and Women's Studies Program.
-He was a co-organizer of the graduate working group Latitudes studying issues of race, empire and postcolonialism at the University of Pennsylvania from 2016-18.
-He was named a Dean's Scholar in 2018-19.
-For his interdisciplinary research, he was awarded the Phyllis Rackin Graduate Award in the Humanities and the Leboy-Davies Graduate Award for feminist research in the Health Sciences by the Alice Paul Center at the University of Pennsylvania.
+Sequeira has taught an advanced junior research seminar on the "Sexual Drives of Colonialism and Fascism" in the English department and co-taught "Introduction to Queer Studies" in the Gender, Sexuality and Women's Studies Program.
+He also co-organized the graduate working group Latitudes studying issues of race, empire and postcolonialism at UPenn from 2016-18.
+He will also serve as Graduate Associate for the Gender, Sexuality, and Women's Studies program at Penn over 2021-22.

 Before arriving at Penn, he worked in Dijon teaching English as a second language to native French speakers at a vocational school, and interning at the Indian independent publisher Queer Ink!
 He completed his M.A. degree in English at St. Stephen's College, University of Delhi (2014) and his B.A.
 (Hons.) degree in English at St. Xavier's College, University of Mumbai (2012)